tomnapier/BasePress/README.md

 This will watch for changes to your .scss files and compile them according to the settings found in config.rb.

-ONce everything is compiled, upload the style.css file.
+Once everything is compiled, upload the style.css file.

 Hit
 ```bash